Neck Pain Relief

 Treatments for your neck pain will most likely include manual or “hands-on” therapy, which consists of special techniques designed to reduce the stiffness of your neck and improve its range of motion.
 Our Bonaire physical therapists will also provide you with targeted exercises that will improve, strengthen, and build the muscles and tissues in your neck.
 They will focus on improving your posture to aid in the recovery of your neck muscles, as well as avoiding re-injury in the future.
 Additional treatment services may be added to your treatment plan as deemed fit by your physical therapist, including ultrasound, ice and heat therapies, or electrical stimulation

 Don’t let your daily discomfort be a pain in the neck any longer.
 Get neck pain relief with physical therapy.
-Contact our Pinnacle Physical Therapy & Sports Medicine office at Warner Robins, GA to speak with one of our licensed physical therapists today and schedule your initial appointment!
+Contact our Pinnacle Physical Therapy & Sports Medicine office at Bonaire, GA to speak with one of our licensed physical therapists today and schedule your initial appointment!
 Pinnacle Physical Therapy and Sports Medicine will help you get started on the road toward long-lasting pain relief.